A - Z of Useful Information for Parents

 Parents Group is a group of Mums and Dads who work together to help enhance the community spirit of our school.
 They work closely with School Council, the school leadership team, teaching and office staff to run various events and activities throughout the year.

 The role of Parents Group covers three key areas of school life: community, social and fundraising.
-There are a number of events coordinated and run throughout the year: our Mother’s Day Stall and Father’s Day Breakfast (both of which are extremely popular with our children), Social Nights for parents and Footy Day lunches in September to celebrate Grand Final Day, as well as Christmas Carols in Blacks Walk in December.
+When COVIDSafe restrictions allow, a number of events are coordinated and run throughout the year: our Mother’s Day Stall and Fathers' Day Breakfast (both of which are extremely popular with our children), Social Nights for parents and Footy Day lunches in September to celebrate Grand Final Day, as well as Christmas Carols in Blacks Walk in December.
 Parents Group also run various drives and regular fund-raisers throughout the year to raise valuable funds for our school.

 Over the years Parents Group have funded a number of improvements to the school, including playgrounds, sporting equipment, gardens, landscaping and educational resources.
 Our current project is a fully resourced science/multipurpose room.
 Parents Group meeting minutes are uploaded to Sentral each month.